TrevBot17/TrevBot17/README.md

-- 👋 Hi, I’m @TrevBot17
-- 👀 I’m interested in all things data science.
-- 🌱 I’m currently enrolled in the University of Michigan Masters of Applied Data Science (MADS) program, expecting to graduate in December 2022.
-- 💞️ I’m looking to collaborate on projects that will help me learn Python, Pandas, GitHub, SQL or data science.
+Hi, my name is Trevor McCalmont.
+I recently graduated from the University of Michigan Masters of Applied Data Science (MADS) program in December 2022.
+I’m looking to collaborate on projects that will help me learn Python, Pandas, GitHub, SQL or data science.

 <!---
 TrevBot17/TrevBot17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.